VISCODA-git/EVCS_Benchmark_Readme/README.md

 We set the "iscrowd" attribute to 1 for each annotation that has a visibility level of 3, such that those heavily occluded or truncated annotations are ignored during training and evaluation with [mmdetection](https://github.com/open-mmlab/mmdetection).

 ## Dataset download
-The dataset can be downloaded at [VISOCDA EVCS DATASET](https://evcs.viscoda.com/) This EVCS Dataset by VISCODA GmbH is licensed under CC BY-NC-SA 4.0.
+The dataset can be downloaded at [VISCODA EVCS DATASET](https://evcs.viscoda.com/) This EVCS Dataset by VISCODA GmbH is licensed under CC BY-NC-SA 4.0.